 On 4 June 2020, Global Access Partners, in association with the NSW Department of Communities and Justice and the GAP Standing Committee on Productive Ageing, hosted an invitation-only virtual business roundtable to consider the post-COVID future of Australian workplaces.
-Participants discussed changes in work practices in the current health crisis and opportunities for mature-aged workers in the post-COVID economy.
+Participants discussed changes in work practices in the current health crisis and opportunities for mature-aged workers in the post-pandemic economy.
 Technology, board-level leadership, accessibility and communications emerged as the main themes of the discussion.

-LEVERAGING THE VALUE OF AN AGE-DIVERSE WORKFORCE FOR SMES ROUNDTABLE REPORT
+LEVERAGING THE VALUE OF AN AGE-DIVERSE WORKFORCE FOR SMES

 Evidence shows that hiring and retaining mature-age workers can make business more productive, fill existing skill or knowledge gaps, and contribute to innovation and improvements in business processes.
 A company which welcomes mature-aged workers is seen as a more attractive employer to a growing proportion of the Australian workforce.